On the elliptic $\mathfrak{gl}_2$ solid-on-solid model: functional relations and determinants: The six-vertex model limit

 \subsection{Reduced type D}

 We continue our analysis of the six-vertex model limit along the same lines described in \Secref{sec:redA}.
-For that we firstly extend \eqref{eqD} to a system of functional relations through permutations $\Pi_{0, m}$.
-The six-vertex model limit is then formalized as the following corollary.
+For that we firstly extend \eqref{eqD} to a system of functional relations through permutations $\Pi_{0, m}$ along the lines used in \eqref{eqAl}.
+Here we shall not present explicitly the resulting system of equations since we are only interested in the six-vertex model limit.
+The latter is then formalized as the following corollary.

 \begin{cor} The system of equations

 with coefficients \< \rho_i^{(m)} \coloneqq \; . \> is satisfied by the partition function of the six-vertex model with domain-wall boundaries. \end{cor}

 \begin{proof} We firstly apply $\Pi_{0, m}$ onto \eqref{eqD} and then take the limits $p \to 0$ and $\tau \to \infty$. \end{proof}